Subspace Learning From Bits: Numerical Experiments

+The above simulations assume that the bit measurements are exact.
+We now examine the performance of the spectral estimator assuming it is measured via \eqref{sample_sign} using a finite number of data samples.
 Let $n=100$ and $r=3$.
 Assume there are a collection of $T$ samples generated as $\bx_t = \bU\ba_t + \bn_t$, where $\bU$ is an orthogonal matrix normalized from a random matrix generated with i.i.d.
 Gaussian entries, $\ba_t\sim\mathcal{N}(0,\bI_r)$ is generated with standard Gaussian entries, and $\bn_t\sim\mathcal{N}(0,\sigma^2\bI_n)$ is independently generated Gaussian entries.
-All $m$ sensors measure the same set of $T$ samples and communicate their bit measurements for subspace estimation.
-Our method can be regarded as subspace estimation through comparison measurements without directly observing the original data samples, which may be useful in a crowdsourcing application.
+In other words, $\bx_t\sim\mathcal{N}(\bU\bU^T+\sigma^2\bI_n)$.
+All $m$ sensors measure the same set of $T$ samples (i.e. $\ell_t^i=i$, for $i=1,\cdots, T$) and communicate their bit measurements for subspace estimation.

-Fig.~\ref{finite_sample}~(a) shows the NMSE of principal subspace estimate with respect to the number of bit measurements for different number of samples $T=10,20,30,40,50,100$ and $200$ averaged over $20$ Monte Carlo runs when the samples are noise-free with $\sigma^2= 0$.
+Fig.~\ref{finite_sample} shows the NMSE of principal subspace estimate with respect to the number of bit measurements for different number of samples $T=10,20,30,40,50,100$ and $200$ averaged over $20$ Monte Carlo runs when the samples are (a) noise-free with $\sigma^2= 0$, and (b) noisy with $\sigma^2=0.1$.
 As $T$ increases, the NMSE decreases as the bit measurements get more accurate in light of Theorem~\ref{all_bits_sample}.
-Note that the performance gain diminishes as $T$ is sufficiently large as all bit measurements are accurate with high probability.
-This changes as the data samples are contaminated by noise as in Fig.~\ref{finite_sample}~(b), when $\sigma^2=0.1$.
-It is evident that more samples are necessary for the aggregation procedure to yield accurate bit measurements, and performance improves as more samples are averaged.
-We leave the theoretical analysis with noisy samples for future work.
+Note that the gain diminishes as $T$ is sufficiently large as all bit measurements are accurate with high probability.
+For noisy data samples, it is evident that more samples are necessary for the aggregation procedure to yield accurate bit measurements, and performance improves as more samples are averaged.